georgi/blog/posts/about.md

 This is the personal blog of Matthias Georgi.

-You can find here articles about programming, webdesign, emacs hacking and more.
+You can find here articles about programming, webdesign, emacs hacking.

 ### Contact